Back to Blog

 How to Choose the Right Microsoft AI Partner in Australia

 Credentials are the starting point, not the answer: Microsoft partnership designations tell you a company has invested in the Microsoft relationship.
-They don't tell you whether that company can build a production AI agent on Azure AI Foundry.
+They don't reveal whether that company can build a production AI agent on Azure AI Foundry.
 Use partnership status as a filter to create your shortlist, then evaluate actual AI capability separately.

 Ask for production numbers: How many AI systems has the partner deployed on Microsoft's platform?
-What measurable results did those systems deliver?
+What measurable results did those systems produce?
 Any Microsoft AI partner worth engaging should be able to answer these questions with specific numbers, not vague references to "multiple projects."

 National reach vs local depth: Some AI projects need a partner with offices in your city and engineers who can be on-site.
-Others can work effectively with a remote team.
+Others work effectively with a remote team.
 Be clear about what your project requires and choose accordingly.
-National presence is useful for multi-site rollouts, but local engineering depth matters more for complex AI development.
+National presence is valuable for multi-site rollouts, but local engineering depth matters more for complex AI development.

 Infrastructure partner vs AI partner: The majority of Microsoft partners in Australia built their business on Azure infrastructure, Microsoft 365, and licensing.
-AI engineering is a fundamentally different skill.
+AI engineering is a fundamentally different skill set.
 Make sure the partner you choose has engineers who build production AI on Azure OpenAI and Azure AI Foundry, not just cloud architects who set up Azure subscriptions.

 Speed as a signal: The best Microsoft AI partners deliver a working proof of concept in weeks.
 If a partner quotes months before you see anything working, they either lack AI engineering depth or are overcomplicating the engagement.